healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 * different payment models
 * different, ambigous and conflicting defintions.

-And did I mention, different and incompatible schemes?
+And not to mention, fundamentally different and incompatible schemes?

+Health IT product vendors support this state of incoherent, complex, and inconsistent health IT standards because it gives them the top cover to keep their data silo'd, while giving lip service to "We use HIT standard XYZ... therefore we must be interoperable!".Contractors, Systems Integrators, and  Consultants similarly love this current state of affairs: limitless integration contracts.

-The state of healthcare data standards **is** the problem!
+In summary, the state of healthcare data standards **is** the problem.

-This begs the question:
-Is healthcare data categorically different from any other kind of data?
+This begs the question: Is healthcare data categorically different from any other kind of data?

 HealthSchema.org
 -----

-Healthcare data is not special.
+**Healthcare data is not special.**

+A recipe can be represented in the same data structures as a medication list.

 On healthschema.org, we think heath data should be simple, and designed for use directly by normal people, like patients.

-In other words, it shoud be first class citizen on the world-wide infrastructure of the Internet of Data.
+Health data shoud be first class citizen on the world-wide information infrastructure that we call the Internet.